AlbanXhepi21/Cell-Segmentation-with-U-Net-Quantization-and-Pruning-for-Edge-Devices/README.md

 This project is licensed under the [MIT License](link_to_license).
 Feel free to use, modify, and distribute the code for academic and non-commercial purposes, with appropriate attribution.

-## Acknowledgments

-I would like to express my gratitude to [list of contributors, advisors, institutions, etc.] for their support and guidance throughout the development of this project.